seanj06/Burgers-R-Us-P5/DEPLOYMENT.md

 9. Make migrations using - python manage.py makemigrations
 10. Migrate the changes using - python manage.py migrate
 11. Open up the server to make sure your django project was created successfully using - python manage.py runserver
-  - If the project was created succesfully you will see the django success page.
+  - If the project was created successfully you will see the django success page.
 12. Create env.py file to secure variables you dont want pushed to github.
 13. In env.py file create 2 variables
 ```shell